cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Folded tables can only support literals or mlog variables.
 Therefore, they can be used for compact tables or for reading regular tables of local arrays, including constant arrays.
 For remote arrays and writing tables, folding is not possible.

-Folding requires an additional step to choose the correct branch of the table and is therefore always slower than an unfolded table (only when text-based jump tables are supported, this additional step can be removed for inlined tables).
+Folding requires an additional step to choose the correct branch of the table and is therefore always slower than an unfolded table (only when [text-based table dispatch](#text-based-table-dispatch) is supported, this additional step can be removed for inlined tables).
 However, folding reduces the table size in half.
 Since a folded compact table serves both reads and writes, it takes only one instruction per array element (plus one-sixth of instruction for `draw triangle` element variable creation).
 This means arrays of 600 or 700 elements are possible while still providing some space for actual logic.

 ### Short arrays